MeeFoundation/agentpresentation-landing/src/content/blog/partial-solutions.md

 CHAPI provides a solution for provider discovery very similar in spirit to Provider Discovery.
 We consider it a "partial" solution since it has these constraints:

 - Only supports one kind of provider, namely, VC-compatible digital wallets
-- Only supports the web (not mobile apps)
+- Only supports web-based applications (i.e. websites) acting in the role of VC issuers or VC verifiers, not mobile apps.
+To be clear, CHAPI does support both web-based and mobile apps in the wallet role.